 The words "High Assay" in the name of the model placed emphasis on the value of targeting, and reflected the notion that a small percentage of customers actually represent a large percentage of total business opportunity for any marketer-and that a marketer's top priority is to find ways to identify and discriminatingly reach these high value target customers.
-This idea is resonant today in the Addressable Advertising Coalition.
+This idea is resonant today in digital and addressable TV, although controversies still exist as to the relative payback of targeting convertibles vs. loyals.